terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

 * `fixed_ip_v4` - (Optional) Specifies a fixed IPv4 address to be used on this network.
 Changing this creates a new server.

-* `fixed_ip_v6` - (Optional) Specifies a fixed IPv6 address to be used on this network.
-Changing this creates a new server.

 * `access_network` - (Optional) Specifies if this network should be used for provisioning access.
 Accepts true or false.
 Defaults to false.